stefanmlrj/CarinaHardy-Instagram-Data-Analysis/README.md

 1. **Content Type Analysis**:

    * Investigate which content types (e.g., images, videos, carousels) are most effective at driving engagement.
 Understanding which type of media resonates with users can help optimize future content.
+Furthermore, pushing **saves** are very important, understanding what kind of posts are saved, could be a game changer.

 2. **Granular Time Optimization**: